PolicyPad: Collaborative Prototyping of LLM Policies: Introduction

 However, few tools exist for policy design \cite{lam2024ai}, let alone tools that support collaborative LLM policy prototyping.
 We observe notable opportunities for experts to tighten the feedback loop during policy design while leveraging collaborative affordances to build off each other's expertise.
-We design and develop \pp,\footnote{We plan to open-source \pp at https://github.com/kjfeng/policypad.} an interactive system that facilitates LLM policy prototyping. \pp draws upon established methods and concepts within UX prototyping to enable small groups to collaboratively draft policies, test policy-informed model behavior against usage scenarios, evaluate the quality of the policy, and iterate on its contents in real time through tight feedback loops.
+We design and develop \pp,\footnote{We open-source \pp at \url{https://github.com/kjfeng/policypad}.} an interactive system that facilitates LLM policy prototyping. \pp draws upon established methods and concepts within UX prototyping to enable small groups to collaboratively draft policies, test policy-informed model behavior against usage scenarios, evaluate the quality of the policy, and iterate on its contents in real time through tight feedback loops.

 We evaluate \pp through policy prototyping sessions with 22 domain experts spanning two domains---mental health and law---organized into 8 groups.
-We found that design decisions in \pp fostered collaborative dynamics between experts via its interactive in-editor widgets and yielded more novel policies compared to a baseline, relative to existing policies\footnote{As of September 1, 2025.} including OpenAI's Model Spec \cite{oai-model-spec} and Claude's Constitution \cite{claude-constitution}.
+We found that design decisions in \pp fostered collaborative dynamics between experts via its interactive in-editor widgets and yielded more novel policies compared to a baseline, relative to existing policies including OpenAI's Model Spec \cite{oai-model-spec} and Claude's Constitution \cite{claude-constitution}.
 Key areas of novelty include offering more specific guidelines on when the model should defer to a human expert, and eliciting key information required for responsible assistance early in the conversation.
 We end by discussing the practical implications of our work, including where LLM policy prototyping can be situated in AI alignment pipelines, and approaches for scaling up policy prototyping efforts.